fahmidur/systools/README.md

 Paste paths where ever you like, paste paths to your friends.
 If you're on i3wm, you can go around copy and pasting paths without taking your hands off the keyboard.

-This was a simple bash script, and was rewritten Ruby for some reason.
+This was a simple bash script, and was rewritten in Ruby for some reason.
 Now supports multiple paths.

 ## netfirstport